 LAB FORMAT

-FONT: CAMBRIA (12)
+FONT: CAMBRIA (12

 PARAGRAPH: FOLLOW AS SHOWN IN FIG 1

 Figure 1: Paragraph Spacing

 Content of report should cover the following:

 Data Exploration and Visualization

 [Describe the dataset in detail, including the number of features, the type of each feature, and the range of values for each feature.
 Use appropriate visualization techniques, such as histograms, scatter plots, or heatmaps, to explore the distribution of each feature and its relationship with the target variable.
 Identify any outliers or missing values and discuss how you handled them.]